Personal Survival Checklist

 You must bring your own water!
 You will need 1.5 gallons of water per person per day for drinking, washing, and cleaning.
 Always carry a full water bottle when you leave camp.
 Public pools and showers are not permitted.
 Water for private use that entails full body contact or consumption must be potable and come from Nevada State Health Division approved water sources.

-The playa is dark at night, and it’s very easy to run into people or things you can’t see, like unlit art installations, pedestrians, and bikes.
+The playa is dark at night, and it’s very easy to run into people or things you can’t see, such as unlit art installations, pedestrians, and bikes.
 Imagine being the driver of a Mutant Vehicle trying to navigate safely around the playa and there you are.
 Walking or riding around with no lights is NOT SAFE.
 Light yourself, your bike, your art, and your belongings.
 Weak glow sticks and bracelets don’t cut it and become instant trash and potential MOOP.
 Lasers are not appropriate lighting for your bike.